L2services/AzureNodeLab/4_NodeMCU_Build.md

    | 3-Axis Accelerometer |             I2C              |
    | Switch               |             D7               |

+   > **Note**: You may need to plug the LED into the LED Socket Kit if it is disconnected.
+If the LED is not working, try plugging the LED in rotated 180* as the current will only flow through the LED in one direction.

    > **Note**: You can plug the accelerometer into either I2C port.

    ![Finished NodeMCU](/images/NodeMCU/NodeMCU_Wired.jpg)